PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 read-only context, preserving operator-index semantics while aligning package generation with the fixed conversion-session graph contract.

+Generated-package import and native state-dict reconciliation live in `pytorch_state_dict_support.py`.
+Import-name sanitization, stale generated module cleanup, dtype/shape alignment, state-key validation, and ModelIR buffer mapping have one owner.
+The module has no eager Torch import: Torch is loaded only inside tensor materialization after a PyTorch artifact has been requested.
+All three function ASTs are identical to their former exporter definitions.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR